K-Sato1995/gatsbyBlog/content/posts/Use-MailCatcher-locally/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - Mail
   - Rails
-description: Here is a simple guideline about how to use MailCatcher locally.
+description: "Here is a simple guideline about how to use MailCatcher locally."
 ---
 # Install MailCatcher locally